Humanitariansai/The-Crispus-Project/README.md

 ## Get Involved

 ### For Students
-- Must be currently enrolled in high school or undergraduate programs
 - Passionate about learning and building tools to enhance education
 - Basic programming knowledge recommended but not required
 - Apply through our website with a brief statement about your learning goals